 THE MODERN RECORD: Going back to the subject of you guys and Jaret, on ‘Under The Radar’ on the song ‘At The End Of The Day’ Jaret does guest vocals on that, how did that come about?

-THE MODERN RECORD: If you'se were that good tonight then London are in for a treat.
-If you can take that and multiply it 8 shows later that's gonna be insane!
+THE MODERN RECORD: If you were that good tonight then London is in for a treat.
+If you can take that and multiply it 8 shows later that’s gonna be insane!

 Chris: Thanks Paul, thank you very much.